Introduction

 Publishing with Audit Reporting

-Generate comprehensive audit documentation for compliance and governance:
+Generate audit documentation for compliance and governance:

 ipm publish --package layer8solutions/hello-world --version 1.0.0 --folder ./ --summary-file ./audit/publish-report.json